-The first major gift was received from the Rev. Dr. Gerrit tenZythoff, Professor Emeritus, Southeast Missouri University, who is a noted scholar in Dutch-American studies.
-Dr. tenZythoff is the author of a seminal work, Sources of Secession: The Netherlands Hervormde Kerk on the Eve of the Dutch Immigration to the Midwest (Eerdmans, 1987).
+The next major gift was received from the Rev. Dr. Gerrit Ten Zythoff, Professor Emeritus, Southeast Missouri University, who is a noted scholar in Dutch American studies.
+Ten Zythoff is the author of a seminal work, Sources of Secession: The Netherlands Hervormde Kerk on the Eve of the Dutch Immigration to the Midwest (Eerdmans, 1987).
 After his retirement, he dispersed his collection of Dutch works, giving the bulk of this collection to the Institute.
-These books, many of which are rare and invaluable resources, have formed the basis of our collection.
+These books, many of which are rare and invaluable resources, are an important part of our collection.

 The fellows' need for works in our field prompts the purchase of materials and encourages the contribution of books, so that the Institute library can become a premier resource in Dutch American studies.
 Founding Director Bruins has donated his considerable collection to the Institute, and the Institute continues to add to sets of the minutes of the Christian Reformed Church and the Reformed Church in America, since both denominations are closely related to the immigration movement led by Dr. Van Raalte.
 The Institute does not collect original documents—these are housed in the Joint Archives of Holland at Hope College—but it does seek copies of documents relating to the Dutch migration of the nineteenth century and to A. C. Van Raalte, which pertain to the research of the Institute and the current projects on which the fellows are working.